MarieClaire

 x

-Sarah Michelle Gellar is the latest celebrity to open up about her battle with mental illness.
-The star took to Instagram to share the postpartum depression diagnosis she received after the birth of her first child, Charlotte, now seven years old.
-Charlotte now has a little brother, Rocky, aged four.
+Sarah Michelle Gellar has been open about her battle with mental illness.
+The star took to Instagram to share the postpartum depression diagnosis she received after the birth of her first child, Charlotte.

 “Having kids is wonderful, and life-changing, and rarely what you’re prepared for,” she writes.
 “I love my children more than anything in the world.
 But like a lot of women, I too struggled with postpartum depression after my first baby was born.”